Trevorton27/dMcDexpenseTracker/README.md

 view <a href="https://duanemcd.github.io/expense-tracker/"> Expense Tracker</a>!

 ## Summary
-A simple to-do application.
-Handcoded and simple to keep distactions low and True Productivity high!
+A simple expense application.
+Handcoded and simple to keep distactions low and accuracy high!

 ##Features
 <ul>